Dane Ingham

-Dane Ingham (born 8 June 1999) is a professional footballer who plays as a right wing-back for A-League club Newcastle Jets.
-Born and raised in Australia, he represents the New Zealand national team.
+Dane Ingham (born 8 June 1999) is a New Zealand professional footballer who plays as a right wing-back for Malaysia Super League club Sabah.
+Born and raised in Australia, he plays for the New Zealand national team.
 Mainly a right wing-back or right-back, Ingham can also play on the left or as a right winger.

 Club career

 Brisbane Roar

 Ingham made his professional debut in a 6–0 win against Global, in an AFC Champions League qualifier on 31 January 2017 at the age of 17 years, 5 months and 25 days.
 On his second appearance for Brisbane Roar, Dane scored his first goal against Perth Glory.
 In doing so he became the fourth youngest goal scorer in the A-League and the second youngest goal scorer for Brisbane Roar.

 Perth Glory

 On 25 June 2019, Ingham signed for Perth Glory.

 On 22 June 2021 it was announced that Ingham would be leaving Perth Glory at the end of his contract after making 35 appearances for the club, scoring 3 goals.